-More than 200 Girl Scouts and their families attended the tree lighting ceremony and Holiday Sing-Along on November 30, sponsored by Alcoa.
+More than 200 Girl Scouts and their families attended the tree lighting ceremony and Holiday Sing-Along on November 30, 2012 sponsored by Alcoa.
 The girls took part in a scavenger hunt to learn more about the tree display and recycling, and earned a special patch.
-Major sponsors and funders of Girl Scouts of Central California South are being recognized by having trees named after them.
+Major sponsors and funders of Girl Scouts of Central California South were recognized by having trees named after them.

 Girl Scouts of Central California South “Global Green Team” is made up of Treasa, Lillian, Allison, and Alyssa.

 Design Concept: Girl Scouts and Girl Guides are all around the world.
 We wanted to showcase the friendship we all share because we belong to Girl Scouts.
 Our tree represented the different girls from around the world who share in our same beliefs about building girls of courage, character and confidence that makes the world a better place.